-In addition to the many exhibits, they host interactive dive shows where you are able to watch the divers, who happened to be wearing pink tutus, interact with their incredible animals, and answer questions!
-It was amazing to watch the sharks swim by as the divers taught us all sorts of interesting facts.
+In addition to the many exhibits, they host interactive dive shows where you can watch the divers, who happened to be wearing pink tutus, interact with their incredible animals, and answer questions!
+Watching the sharks swim by was amazing as the divers taught us all sorts of interesting facts.

 My oldest was most fascinated with the turtles.
-We often see them in our neighborhood but don’t get the pleasure of watching them swim around.
+We often see them in our neighborhood but don’t enjoy watching them swim around.
 They are really beautiful creatures.

-And if the fish weren’t enough, they also have this small playground that the girls loved!
+And if the fish weren’t enough, they also had this small playground that the girls loved!
 If we had let them, they would have stayed there all day.
-It’s a great way to release some energy and interact with other kids.
-They offer a small area for parents to relax while their kids enjoy climbing, sliding and peeking out from a giant yellow pipe, high above everyone.
+It’s a great way to release energy and interact with other kids.
+They offer a small area for parents to relax while their kids enjoy climbing, sliding, and peeking out from a giant yellow pipe high above everyone.

 We all know that Florida weather is super temperamental.
-While we refer to it as “The Sunshine State”, Florida is known to have rain showers on a regular basis.
-As the Aquarium is indoors your visit will not be affected by the weather so it’s the perfect place to go on those gloomy Orlando days!
+While we refer to it as “The Sunshine State,” Florida is known to have rain showers regularly.
+As the Aquarium is indoors, your visit will not be affected by the weather, so it’s the perfect place to go on those gloomy Orlando days!

 Did you know that stingrays are related to sharks?
 How about the fact that the aquarium holds over 350,000 gallons of water?
 That’s a lot!
 And there’s so much more.
-Children and adults alike can get to know more about the amazing creatures in our seas by watching them feed first hand!
+Children and adults alike can learn more about the fantastic creatures in our seas by watching them feed firsthand!